DeckerGirl/ENC4265portfolio/manual_assessment_memo.md

 *Note: Image of format inserted here as an example because I don't want you copying and pasting the Markdown for this one!
 Figure it out (Google/AI fine to use to assist)! :)

 ![Memo formatting image](memoLabels.jpg)

+# MEMORANDUM (this has to be in all caps)
+TO: (You can put a company name or a person's name here--try to match what's on the manual)
+FROM: (Your name or your alias)
+SUBJECT: (This should be clear and concise)
+DATE: (Can be the date you completed the assignment or the deadline date)